Dirac Assisted Tree Method for 1D Heterogeneous Helmholtz Equations with Arbitrary Variable Wave Numbers: Compact Finite Difference Schemes with Arbitrarily High Accuracy Orders

 \section{Compact Finite Difference Schemes with Arbitrarily High Accuracy Orders}

 To numerically solve the heterogeneous Helmholtz equation in \eqref{heqnL}--\eqref{heqnbdry} with piecewise smooth coefficients $a,\kappa^2$ and source term $f$, in this section we shall study compact finite difference schemes with arbitrarily high accuracy and numerical dispersion orders.
-Such compact finite difference schemes are of particular interest for accurately solving local problems stemming from DAT in the foregoing section.
+Such compact finite difference schemes are important for accurately solving local problems stemming from DAT in the foregoing section.